 Mulberries, or Morus nigra.
 L., are harvested from the silkworm tree, belonging to the Moraceae species.
 While most of us think of a juicy reddish-purple fruit resembling a blackberry when we hear the word mulberry, there are several known varieties including white mulberries, red mulberries, and black mulberries.
 White mulberries are prevalent in China, and as the name suggests they are white speckled with small, dark seeds.
 Red mulberries, the sort that most are familiar with, grow in the United States.

-Black mulberries are extremely dark purple in color and can be discovered thriving in western Asia.
+Black mulberries are extremely dark purple and can be discovered thriving in western Asia.
 The ripe fruit, of all varieties, grows to a size of two to five centimeters.
 Rich in flavonoid photo-nutrients, mulberries have diverse health benefits, and they are delightfully delicious too!
 Antioxidants, vitamins, and minerals are all delicately packaged within these sweet and juicy gifts of nature.

 RESVERATROL